Dysphagia

 What you can do in the meantime

 Until your appointment, it might help to chew your food more slowly and thoroughly than usual.
 If you have heartburn or GERD, try eating smaller meals and not eating right before bedtime.
-Antacids that you can get without a prescription also might help temporarily.
+Antacids that you can get without a prescription also might help for a short time.